Overview

 Learn more about the steps you need to take to file a complaint with Consumer Protection Ontario.

-Please contact us if you require an alternate format or accessibility accommodations to file a complaint.
+If you require an alternate format or accessibility accommodation to file a complaint, contact us.